mhkeller/sublime-interview-syntax/README.md

 ###### Spell check — <kbd>F6</kbd>

-This is a general Sublime Text shortcut.
-On a Macbook, trigger this by holding down the <kbd>fn</kbd> key before pressing <kbd>F6</kbd>, otherwise it will just change the keyboard brightness.
+This is a general Sublime Text shortcut and is enbaled by default for `interview` files.
+If it doesn't load, on a Macbook, trigger this by holding down the <kbd>fn</kbd> key before pressing <kbd>F6</kbd>, otherwise it will just change the keyboard brightness.

 ## Installation

-*You will need to restart Sublime for these changes to take effect.*

-### Automatic installation

-[Download the .zip](https://github.com/mhkeller/sublime-interview-syntax/archive/master.zip) and double-click `install.command` file.

-### Manual installation

-Copy the `Interview` folder into your Sublime Text Packages directory and add the contents of `base16-eighties.dark.additions.xml` as the last group the last `<array>` of your current syntax highlighter's `.tmTheme` file.
-For Space Gray Eighties, this is `~/Library/Application Support/Sublime Text 2/Packages/Theme - Spacegray/base16-eighties.dark.tmTheme`.
+Copy the files in the `Interview` folder into your Sublime Text user packages directory.
+Open this directory by going to the menu bar `Sublime Text > Preferences... > Browse Packages...` and then open the `User` foler.

-**Note:** The `base16-eighties.dark.additions.xml` file defines specific colors to the scopes given to on/off/bg selectors.
-The Interview syntax definition also comes with more generic scopes such as `string.regexp` for information on background.
-This is to provide some fallback support for color schemes that we don't explicitly write a clunky installer like this one for.
-It's still advisable to add the custom additions to your `.tmTheme` file however because 1) it ensures that you'll get this nice green / blue / red distinction and it also turns lists from red to orange.
-That way, every style has a unique color and you won't be confused when your list appears red and you think that part of the discussion was off the record.
+**Note:** The Interview syntax definition also comes with more generic scopes such as `string.regexp` for information on background.
+This is to provide some fallback support for color schemes that don't explicitly support markdown.
+If things aren't looking right, add the contents of `base16-eighties.dark.additions.xml` as the last element before `</array>` in your color scheme `.tmTheme` file.
+Change the hex codes to match your color scheme.

 ## Contributing